Creating a MaxDiff

 1. Best and worst labels: These label the scale on which a respondent considers and chooses the items in the list.

-2. Items label: This label gives context to the items the respondents are choosing among.
-For example, you can use the label “Cookies” over a list of cookies flavors.
+2. Items label: This label provides context for the items respondents choose from.
+For example, you can use the label “Cookies” above a list of cookie flavors.

-3. Show exercise progress (number of tasks) & Task label: This counter shows the respondent the progress they have made through the exercise.
-The counter can be turned off and the label field is not required.
+3. Show exercise progress (number of tasks) & Task label: This counter indicates the respondent's progress throughout the exercise.
+The counter can be disabled, and the label field is optional.

 The MaxDiff labels described above are highlighted.